Editorial Team

 Théa Ragon, Standards & Copy-Editing, co-Chair

-Currently a postdoctoral scholar at the California Institute of Technology (USA), Théa uses geodetic and seismic data, and inverse or forward modeling, to better understand the deformation of the shallow parts of the Earth a few seconds to years before, during and after an earthquake.
+Théa is chargée de recherche CNRS at ISTerre, Grenoble, France.
+Théa uses inverse or forward modeling to better understand how shallow parts of the Earth deform a few seconds to years before, during and after an earthquake.
 She is the co-chair of the Standards and Copy-Editing team for Seismica, and is probably editing and formatting your accepted manuscript as you read these lines.
 She also serves as Handling Editor.

 Martijn van den Ende, Tech team, co-Chair